Grzegorz-GG/DWH-and-BI/README.md

 Project consists of the following two parts:
 + Data warehouse project for a car rental company.
   + <p align="justify"> Designing simplified data warehouse based on Kimball's principles (define grain, dimensions, facts etc.).
 I used Microsoft SQL Server to create data warehouse structure. </p>
   + <p align="justify"> Creating ETL pipelines to populate data warehouse.
-ETL process includes: full loading of dimension tables, incremental load of fact tables and SCD2 (<i>Slowly Changing Dimension 2</i>) on dim_Store.
+ETL process includes: full loading of dimension tables, incremental load of the fact table and SCD2 (<i>Slowly Changing Dimension 2</i>) on dim_store.
 Source data was extracted from MariaDB database called <i>wheelie</i>.
 I used SSIS to populate data warehouse. </p>
 + Creating dashboards in Tableau which provide answers to the following questions (related to the customer analysis):
     + <p align="justify"> Who are customers of our car rental company i.e where they come from, where they rent cars, how old they are?</p>
     + <p align="justify"> What type of transactions they perform i.e. type of rented cars, rental duration, age/production year of rented cars?</p>